Georg Singer, an Austrian expat and currently working as a development manager at the University of Tartu, shares his observations about Estonia.

 What this situation of “finishedness” really seems to bring along with it is a mixture of risk avoidance, complacency, and discontent.
 The unemployment rate is low in the country of Mozart, one of the lowest in Europe.
 Yet most often those lucky ones are not overly happy.
 This kind of ordinary work is usually not very fulfilling, but it is reasonably well paid, and often too well for what is achieved.
 But!
 Why take on the risks of becoming an entrepreneur when a much easier life is also possible?

 Well, needless to say, entrepreneurial activity means taking risks.
 Every German statistically has about eight forms of insurance and I assume Austrians are not much different.
 I wonder how many Estonians have?
 And I do not think Austrians are cowards per se.
 People simply have a second, easier option and they go for it.
 For Estonians it is a bit simpler: Either get paid a lousy salary or move your ass and start your own venture.
 And that equation is obviously convincing.
 Either Estonians have a different perception of risk or are forced into having a different one, only history will show.

 All in all, it is this very unique blend of an open, liberal and minimal interference mindset, a well-educated workforce and an accordingly open economy that will earn Estonia the rank as one of the leading knowledge societies in Europe within the next 5–10 years, if only politicians put the nation’s well-being first and understand to keep giving Estonian people access to the latest technologies, focus on education, and keep the red tape to a minimum.

-The opinions in this article are those of the author and don’t necessarily reflect the views of the Estonian World Webzine.
+The opinions in this article are those of the author.
+Cover: A view of Tartu (Sven Zacek).